JackPendarvesRead/RoR2FluffyMods/InfusionStackFix/README.md

 Infusion will by default give you a maximum of +100 hp per stack.
 If you want to you can configure this value in the configuration file associated with this mod (set it to an int from 1-500)

+E.g. if you are holding 5 infusions in your inventory you will receive +5hp per kill until a maximum of +500 health (by default).

 This mod also fixed a minor "exploit" where you can get more health stacks from an infusion than you are permitted by killing a group of enemies when you are near maximum stacks.

 Enjoy,